Stability, approximable quotients, and higher property (T): Abstract

 \section{Abstract}

 We construct a wealth of groups that are finitely presented, Frobenius stable, have property $\T$, but are very far from having property $\TT$.
 Our method also shows that property $\TT$ does not pass to quotients.
+A post-scriptum relates and comments on an experience this paper had with an AI benchmark.